Mohammad-vahdat/Text-generation-NLP/README.md

 # Text-generation-NLP

 I created networks that can generate text, here it is done character by character.
-I have implemented using both TensorFlow and PyTorch.
+The text generator is implemented using both TensorFlow and PyTorch.

 I chose all of shakespeare's works, mainly for two reasons: